27 Interesting & Fun Facts About Belgium (That You Probably Didn’t Know)

 1. Belgium can function without a government

 Belgium is a constitutional monarchy.
-We have a King and 6 governments – a federal government and 5 regional governments.
-Belgium has proven time and again that the country can function without a federal government.
+We have a King and no fewer than six governments: one federal government and five regional ones.
+Over the years, Belgium has repeatedly proven that the country can keep running just fine even when the federal government is… temporarily missing.

 2. There is no Belgian language

-Belgium has three official languages and none of them is called Belgian.
-People speak Dutch, French, and German in different parts of the country.
+Belgium has three official languages, and none of them is called Belgian.
+Depending on where you are, people speak Dutch, French, or German.

 Most Flemish people also speak English.
-Kids often learn English from the TV long before they learn it at school.
-It’s not the case in the French-speaking part of the country because all their TV programs are dubbed.
+Many kids pick it up from TV long before they ever see it in a classroom.
+That’s less common in the French-speaking part of the country, where foreign TV shows are usually dubbed instead of subtitled.

 3. Belgians are crazy about football

-Belgium’s football team is called the Red Devils and the whole country colors red when there are any major football events.
-When this article was first published, the Belgian national team was number 1 in the world on the FIFA ranking and the country was as united as never before.
+Belgium’s national football team is called the Red Devils, and whenever there’s a major tournament, the whole country turns red.
+When this article was first published, Belgium was ranked number one in the FIFA world rankings, and the country felt more united than ever.

-Football (soccer) is the only thing that can unite all Belgians and make them forget all the differences and disagreements, even if for a short while.
+Football (soccer) is pretty much the only thing that can bring all Belgians together and make them forget their differences, at least temporarily.

 4. There are tens of different types of Belgian waffles